cucumber/docs/content/docs/bdd/_index.md

 Over time, the documented examples become an asset that enables your team to continue confidently and rapidly making changes to the system.
 The code reflects the documentation, and the documentation reflects the team's shared understanding of the problem domain.
 This shared understanding is constantly evolving.

-The rewards are great, but it does require some maintenance effort and discipline.
-We call this the discipline of _Habitation_.

 There's lots to learn about each of these practices.
 We'll summarise each of them below.

 ## Discovery: What it _could_ do